Let’s see How to make Curd (Dahi) at home perfectly by following this simple trick and some easy yet important steps.

 Temperature of milk Milk should be lukewarm Milk should be warm.

-Quantity of Starter 1 teaspoon for half a liter of milk 1 tablespoon for half a liter of milk
+Quantity of Starter 1 teaspoon for half a litre milk 1 tablespoon for half a litre milk

 Time to Make Curd Anytime that suits you.
 Start the process preferably in the morning as days are warmer comparatively.